 Financial Ratios Comparison

-The table below provides a comparative overview of the most recent revenue and key financial ratios for Ouster, Inc. (OUST) and MicroVision, Inc. (MVIS).
+Below is a comparative analysis of key financial ratios for Ouster, Inc. (OUST) and MicroVision, Inc. (MVIS).

 P/B3.155.63